 Don’t stick to one wrapping paper because that may look boring.
 To create the perfect “fun” look for your kids, we recommend using 2 to 3 packaging papers with a similar color palette.
 For instance, you can use traditional Christmas colors – green, white, and red.
 Interestingly, they all complement each other.

 You use a specific color of paper for certain kinds or sizes of items, depending on your preference.
 Alternatively, you can use a separate wrap for each person you’re gifting.
 For instance, you can use blue wraps for friends, green for your kids, red for your partner, and so on.
 You can even get creative as well.
 These packaging papers are diverse not just in colors but in patterns as well.

 This is a good alternative to wrapping paper.
 You can use boxes to pack these items and then finish the look with ribbons on top.
 Interestingly, packages make the items you’re gifting appear bigger than they actually are.
 Whether your presents are items such as bags, socks, or even a watch, there are packing boxes of varying sizes that you can use for putting them in.

 The biggest items should be placed at the sides of the tree and then followed by other large gifts.
 On the other hand, small gifts should be in front of the larger ones – the latter will serve as a backdrop for the lesser-sized items.

 Arrange the Items With the Colors in Mind

 We also recommend arranging presents in a way that the colors will enhance the display.
 This is easier when you use packing boxes or papers with a similar color palette.

 The Best Time for Putting These Items Under the Tree

-The best time for this is on the night of Christmas Eve when everyone is asleep.
+The best time for this is when everyone is asleep on Christmas Eve.
 Doing this earlier than Christmas Eve will ruin the surprise and seems too hurried.